wlph17/sw-tutorial/assignment1/README.md

 ## Instruction
 1. Complete the `implementation.c`.
+2. State your ITSC account at the start of the `implementation.c`.
+For example: `//ITSC: cklamaq` at the first line.
-2. Compile both the `implementation.c` and `tests.c`.
+3. Compile both the `implementation.c` and `tests.c`.
-3. Run the executable generated.
+4. Run the executable generated.
-4. Create a private repository and add `pca006132` as collaborator.
+5. Create a private repository and add `pca006132` as collaborator.
-5. Commit and push the code to the repository.
+6. Commit and push the code to the repository.

 The `tests.c` contains simple test cases for you to test.
 The assignment would be graded using a different set of test cases.